Crath-Bandicoot/frog-crypto-autoclicker/README.md

 - Environmentally friendly - runs in your local pond (local machine).
 - Magically identifies buttons ready for a click.
 - Never tires, unlike its human companions.
-- Uses ancient `.env` scrolls to keep your secrets safe.

 ## 📜 Ancient Scroll Setup (Installation)